-In terms of GameCube accessories using the Serial/Hi-Speed socket, I’m afraid the Wii didn’t include these ports, so those accessories can’t be used here.
+Regarding the GameCube accessories using the Serial/Hi-Speed socket, I’m afraid the Wii didn’t include these ports, so those accessories can’t be used here.

 The 3D engine is still Flipper’s but now called GX.
 So instead of repeating the pipeline overview, I will mention some interesting design changes that games had to undergo:

-This feature was accomplished by checking depth (z value) of objects overlapped by the cursor, this can only be done using the embedded frame buffer stored inside GX, which both Broadway and GX have access to.
+This feature was accomplished by checking depth (z-value) of objects overlapped by the cursor, this can only be done using the embedded frame-buffer stored inside GX, which both Broadway and GX have access to.

 This console includes a single proprietary connector that can provide multiple video signals at once (called A/V Multi Out), these include: